thimotyb/k8s-mongodb-stateful/example/StatefulSet/README.md

 ## Connecting to the MongoDB Replica Set

+Each pod in a StatefulSet backed by a Headless Service will have a stable DNS name.
+The template follows this format: <pod-name>.<service-name>
 Each MongoDB Replica Set will have its own DNS address.
 This will take the format `<pod-name>.<service-name>`.

 For our example, the DNS addresses to use will be: